Not sure about you but I have. So, today, let's talk about something that stinks.

 When I was in university, at the end of the semester, there was a fridge clean up day.
 Students clean out whatever left in the fridge before going on a 2-month break.
 I witnessed many conversations when a student discovered some "interesting" lunch boxes.

 Comment: the 7-colour rice mentioned above was different types of mould grown inside that rice.
 It was so bad that I could not even see the rice but the rainbow texture.
 Peter was the one who called my friend John and I. The image is currently still in my head vividly.
 I could not un-see it, but somehow I found it is interesting although it looked disgusting.
 So some of us enjoyed the "disgusting" scene and "appalling" smell.
 Why was that?
 Here is the explanation

 "Benign masochism refers to enjoying initially negative experiences that the body (brain) falsely interprets as threatening.
 This realisation that the body has been fooled, and that there is no real danger, leads to pleasure derived from 'mind over body.'"
 (Rozin 2013)

-Let's revert back to the corpse flower.
-It stinks but many people would line up to experience it because
+Let's revert to the corpse flower.
+It stinks, but many people would line up to experience it because

 So why I am telling you these?

-Because it explained why people like "bad odour" and what seems to be "bad" for you may actually not bad at all.
-Let's find what makes oud smell "off "?
+Because it explained why people like "bad odour" and what seems to be "bad" for you might actually not bad at all.
+Let's find what makes Oud smell "off "?

 Before we dive deeper, let's take a look at how is agarwood oil made.
-Please note these are basic steps only, each oud distiller may have different procedures
+Please note these are necessary steps only, each oud distiller may have different procedures.